Podcastindex-org/docs-api/README.md

 No items are installed globally.
 Run `yarn` to install the Node required packages.

+NOTE: required yarn 2.x or newer.
+See https://yarnpkg.com/getting-started/install for install instructions.

 # Available Scripts

 In the project directory, you can run: